 - Step 1 Discovery Meeting: FEMA staff and either FEMA’s contractors and/or department staff meet with representatives from the communities chosen for remapping to gather information on local priorities and any available engineering and topographic data

 - Step 2 Data Development: Information and data gathered at the scoping meeting is reviewed for compliance with FEMA’s mapping standards.
 New engineering studies are done if funding available.

 - Step 3 Preliminary FIRMs: Preliminary FIRMs are created using the gathered data.
 The preliminary maps are made available to local officials and the public for review during an open house.

 - Step 4 Expanded Appeal Process: A 90-day appeal period set by the NFIP during which the public can submit comments (base map feature changes) and appeals (Special Flood Hazard Area/regulatory floodway changes) to the preliminary FIRMs.
-Submittals are made to the community and then forwarded after review to the department for final evaluation.
+Community collects all comments and/or appeals and then forwards those on to the department for final evaluation.
 Changes are then made to the preliminary FIRMs to incorporate any valid comments and appeals.

 - Step 5 Final Map Creation: Once all changes are made to the preliminary FIRMs, the engineering data and maps are sent to FEMA for final map production.
 FEMA’s Map Service Center is responsible for providing the final maps and the Flood Insurance Study to the affected communities.